Home#

 How it Works#

-1. Register (until April 26th): Sign up for the “Sustainability Transformation Hackathon” (Format F5) via the Conference Registration Tool.
-This step is optional but recommended so that we can provide you with better support.
+Register: Sign up for the “Sustainability Transformation Hackathon” (Format F5) via the Conference Registration Tool.
+This step is optional.

-2. Get the Kit: Run this book directly in your browser using the 🚀 button in the menu bar.
-The Starter Kit includes tutorials on how to access IOER data and set up your environment.
-You can also download the material on Github.
+Get the Kit: Run this book directly in your browser using the 🚀 button in the menu bar.
+The starter kit includes tutorials on how to access IOER data via the API and how to set up your environment.

-3. Collaborate (until September 10th): Work on your idea asynchronously.
+Collaborate: Work on your idea asynchronously.
 You can fork this repository, add your notebook, and submit a Pull Request.
-Alternative submission options (e.g., via email) will also be provided.
+We also plan to offer alternative submission options, such as email.

 About the Infrastructure#